What is Dynamic Equilibrium?

 Before learning how to strike we must learn how to push, before learning how to push we must learn how to lean on.

-Whatever the situation, our objectives are always the same:
+Whatever the situation, our goals are always the same:

-- Reach, at the end of an effective action, a balanced position (in favor of the continuation of the struggle)
+- Reach, at the end of an effective action, a balanced position (in favor of the continuation / end of the struggle)